 Unfortunately, Stonly lacks all of these. 😥

-Therefore, from my perspective, Stonly lacks the key features of almost every other user onboarding solutions.
+Therefore, from my perspective, Stonly lacks the key features of almost every other user onboarding solution.

-You can’t gamify the user onboarding experience, which will the flow less engaging than those you can create with other tools.
+You can’t gamify the user onboarding experience, which will then flow less engaging than those you can create with other tools.

 No real interactive elements 👆

 Before giving Stonly a try, I was hyped about the idea of “Interactive Knowledge Bases”.